-Print/ /Signature: John W. Rhoades / Date: (14) Voucher S Specimen Statement NEORSD is requesting appr reness Summary of the Credible Data Rules roval of an alternative vouchering protocol, which includes taxa collectory NEORSD waters are voucher constreams.
-We the same y ludes two specimens, or approted during the course of bio 's service area.
-When benthe collected within the same youllection will be created to rewhen fish specimens from myear, one voucher collection from those streams.
-A separate roinvertebrate and fish voucher collection ropriate photo vouchers, of each species or logical sampling from any stream within the ic macroinvertebrate from multiple surface ear and identified by the same QDC, one expresent the specimens collected from those multiple surface waters are collected within will be created to represent the specimens atte collection for each sampling event will This colle hoto vouchers to the Director upon request.
-EORSD laboratory in the Environmental and Print /Signature: John W. Rhoades / Date:
+Print/Signature John W. Rhoades / Date: I Intronginature.
+John W. Khoaues / Date.

+(14) Voucher Specimen Statement

+Based on Ohio EPA's Final Responsiveness Summary of the Credible Data Rules (3/24/06), NEORSD is requesting approval of an alternative vouchering protocol, as follows:

+NEORSD will maintain a benthic macroinvertebrate and fish voucher collection which includes two specimens, or appropriate photo vouchers, of each species or taxa collected during the course of biological sampling from any stream within the NEORSD's service area.
+When benthic macroinvertebrate from multiple surface waters are collected within the same year and identified by the same QDC, one voucher collection will be created to represent the specimens collected from those streams.
+When fish specimens from multiple surface waters are collected within the same year, one voucher collection will be created to represent the specimens collected from those streams.
+A separate collection for each sampling event will not be maintained.

+NEORSD will provide specimens or photo vouchers to the Director upon request.
+This collection will be stored at the NEORSD laboratory in the Environmental and Maintenance Services Center.

+Print/Signature: John W. Rhoades / Date: --